MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7151.md

 * Use the data to plan purchasing activities for specific segments to optimize inventory levels and reduce waste
 * Monitor inventory trends by location and dimension levels to identify areas for improvement or cost savings

-As a financial analyst, use the report to:
+As a financial controller, use the report to:
 * Analyze inventory trends by location and dimension levels to identify areas for cost savings or improvement
 * Monitor inventory levels by dimension levels to ensure that inventory is optimized for each segment
 * Calculate inventory turnover ratios and days in inventory for each dimension level to determine the effectiveness of inventory management